skycoin/cx/docs/[WIP] CXStruct_def.md

     - CXMap
     - CXComplexType
     - etc
-- FieldMeta enum
+- Meta enum
-    - if FieldType is CXAtomicPointer, CXAtomic
+    - if FieldType is CXAtomicI32Pointer, CXAtomicI32
     - if FieldType is CXStructPointer, CXStruct
     - if FieldType is ArrayAtomic, AtomicType